alitkbbl/miniFlow/README.md

 ---

-## 📝 License
+### 📝 License

-This project is open-source and released under the **MIT License**.

-It is intended for educational purposes to demonstrate the internal mechanics of deep learning frameworks.
+This project is open-source and intended for educational purposes to demonstrate the internal mechanics of Deep Learning frameworks.